apache/incubator-brooklyn/docs/use/guide/entities/index.md

 Routines which are convenient for specific drivers can then be inherited in the driver class hierarchy.
 For example, when passing JMX environment variables to Java over SSH, ``JavaSoftwareProcessSshDriver`` extends ``AbstractSoftwareProcessSshDriver`` and parents ``JBoss7SshDriver``.

 <!---
-TODO more drivers such as whirr, jmx, etc are planned -->
+TODO more drivers such as jmx, etc are planned
+-->

 <a name="testing"></a>